roloje777/mg-bits-and-bytes-blog/pt/_posts/2022-05-27-sailing-stones.md

 # if not specified, .name will be used from _data/owner/[language].yml
 #author: ""
 # multiple category is not supported
-category: auto generated
+category: Ciências naturais e físicas
 # multiple tag entries are possible
-tags: [natureza,fenômeno]
+tags: [natureza, fenômeno]
 # thumbnail image for post
 img: "https://upload.wikimedia.org/wikipedia/commons/c/cb/Death_8_bg_082303.jpg"
 # disable comments on this page